nellurinaresh999/UI_Dev_Test/README.md

   - password: must be at least 8 long and contain at least 1 special character
 * Display error messages for each invalid field
 * All fileds are required and needs to be valid before form can be submitted
-* Use only vanilla JS for this tasks (do not use plugins or HTML5 API)
+* Use Jquery for this task if needed.
 * **Optional task:** add unit tests

 ## Finished